 A contract for the execution of work confers on the contractor not only the duty to carry out the work but the corresponding right to be able to complete the work which it contracted to carry out… contracts contain provisions to enable the employer to vary the work in order to achieve lawfully what could be achieved without breaking the contract or by a separate further agreement with the contractor

 Most construction contracts contain mechanisms and procedures allowing the scope of the project to change: by adding more work, changing or substituting works and/or reducing the scope of the works.
-During my workshop with Contract Administrators this week, it became apparent that there are some strong myths about variations that do not reflect current standard forms or the law.

 Top 5 Myths